jojochuang/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Supported NFS Version for NFS Over RDMA.
 By default, NFSv4.0, NFSv4.1 & NFSv4.2 are enabled.

+Monitoring_Addr(IPv4 or IPv6 addr, default 0.0.0.0)
+    The address to which to bind for listening the monitoring port.
+If not specified, then makes use of Bind_Addr config value.

 Monitoring_Port (uint16, range 0 to UINT16_MAX, default 9587)
     Port number used to export monitoring metrics.